Investments

 That involves properly titling assets, the potential of a trust and a will, and tying all that together with your overall strategy.
 And that strategy should be designed to protect you while you’re alive.
 If you become incapable of making decisions, these documents should allow those that you assign as a successor or trustee to make those decisions the way that you want them to be made.
 They should also allow for a smooth transition from one generation to the next.

-And of course, that is part of the overall comprehensive financial plan where we use our Guided Retirement System.
+And of course, that is part of the overall comprehensive financial plan.
 When you think about it, if you’ve done the financial plan right, you’ve tackled all eight of these ways to combat financial uncertainty and nothing gets left aside.

 A Few More Points on Avoiding Emotional Investing